 * Australia’s development efforts are set out in Partnerships for Recovery: Australia’s COVID-19 Development Response.

 Australia works with the United Nations High Commissioner for Refugees (UNHCR) to provide life-saving humanitarian assistance and safeguard the rights and well-being of refugees, asylum seekers, stateless and internally displaced persons globally, including in the Indo-Pacific region.

-There are now more than 70 million people forcibly displaced around the world due to persecution, conflict, violence or human rights violations.
+There are now almost 80 million people forcibly displaced around the world due to persecution, conflict, violence or human rights violations.

 - provide critical life-saving assistance, including water, shelter and food, to the millions of refugees and other persons who have been forced to flee their home

 - protect vulnerable displaced persons, particularly women and girls from sexual exploitation and gender-based violence

 - strengthen international protection for refugees and internally displaced persons, including by supporting dialogue with governments hosting and resettling refugees

 - promote refugee resilience and self-reliance through livelihood support and vocational training.